Get ready for the lesbian Netflix shows you have to watch!

 The show has a very open take on ടexuality since there are quite a few steamy scenes in which everyone, regardless of their ടexuality, partakes.

-The best characters are obviously lesbian couple Nomi and Amanita.
-Nomi is also a trans woman (portrayed by a trans actress too)!
+The best characters are obviously the lesbian couple Nomi and Amanita.
+Nomi is also a trans woman (portrayed by the trans actress Jamie Clayton, who also plays in the lesbian series The L Word Generation Q)!

 Writer Lana Wachowski, also trans herself, said that Nomi was written based on her own experiences.

-These real and authentic characters unfortunately weren’t given any more screen time by Netflix, because the show stopped after just 2 seasons.
+Unfortunately, Netflix did not give these real and authentic characters any more screen time because the show ended after just two seasons.

-The show was too expensive (it was shot all over the world!).
+The show was too expensive (it was shot worldwide!).
 Sense8 reportedly cost around $9 million per episode.

 This Netflix show has the first black lesbian superhero!
-If that hasn’t convinced you yet: she also has a relationship with another superhero who is Asian.
+If that hasn’t convinced you yet, she also has a relationship with another Asian superhero.

-Anissa Pierce, her superhero name is Thunder, not only comes to terms with her orientation, but also with her superpowers in season 1.
+Anissa Pierce, whose superhero name is Thunder, not only comes to terms with her orientation but also with her superpowers in season 1.

 Her parents on the show are super supportive of her, which is great to see.

-The fourth and last season aired in the beginning of 2021.
+The fourth and last season aired at the beginning of 2021.

-I know that many felt the tension radiating off of our two main characters, Jen and Judy, in the first season.
-But nothing happened.
+I know that many felt the tension radiating from our two main characters, Jen and Judy, in the first season, but nothing happened.

-However, in the first episode of the second season, Judy meets Michelle.
+However, in the second season’s first episode, Judy meets Michelle.
 Fun fact: Michelle is played by openly queer actress Natalie Morales.

-Everything Sucks takes places in the 90s and follows a group of high school students.
+Everything Sucks takes place in the 90s and follows a group of high school students.
 More specifically, the misfits of the AV club and the drama club.

-One of our main characters is Kate who tries to come to terms with her orientation.
+One of our main characters is Kate, who tries to accept her orientation.
 She falls in love with Emaline, one of the drama students.

 I won’t spoil the end of it for you, but I can tell you it’s extremely cute!
-Sadly, Netflix canceled this show after just one season.
+Sadly, this is also one of the queer shows on Netflix canceled after just one season.

 Gentefied really needs more exposure!
-This amazingly funny show is about a Latinx family living in East LA.
+This amazingly funny show is about a Latinx family living in East Los Angeles.

 While the surrounding neighborhood is slowly changing, the family has to come up with ideas on how to save their grandfather’s taco shop.

-And the best part: one of the main characters is a lesbian!
+And the best part is that one of the main characters is a lesbian!
 She’s trying to navigate her life in a world that doesn’t represent or support her.

 Ana & Yessika are a super adorable lesbian couple, and it’s amazingly sweet to see how the family accepts them.